 The school also supports pupils in their understanding of staying safe when using new technology (in accordance with the DfE guidance published in June 2019 ‘Teaching online safety in schools’).

-Pupils are supported in their understanding of personal safety through the broad curricular offer and the PSHE curriculum.
-(Note: The teaching of Relationships Education (primary), Relationships and Sex Education (RSE) and Health Education (secondary) is encouraged from September 2019 but will be compulsory from 2020).
+Pupils are supported in their understanding of personal safety through the broad curricular offer and the PSHE curriculum, including Relationships Education.

 We believe that: